"as many as 30 percent of children and young adults will experience an anxiety disorder in their lifetime."

 5. How to sleep better

 If you’re looking to use meditation for kids sleep, this is an excellent idea.
+Kids bedtime meditation can help alleviate some of the issues they experience during bedtime.
 Many children feel too anxious, scared, or energetic to adequately ready themselves for sleep at night.
-Meditation is the perfect remedy.
+Kids sleep meditation is the perfect remedy.

 There is no wrong way to teach your child to meditate.
 But here are some tips: